firejoust/mineflayer-movement/README.md

 bot.movement.heuristic.danger(options) /* valid properties: weighting, radius, sectorLength, depth, seperation */

 options = {
-  weighting: number, // (Default: 1) The multiplier for a heuristic's final cost.
+  weighting: number, // (Prox: 0.65, Conf: 0.2, Dir: 1, Dan: 1) The multiplier for a heuristic's final cost.
 Higher values will have a more considerable impact over the final costs.
-  radius: number, // (Dir: 5, Dan: 1) How far horizontally rays should traverse.
+  radius: number, // (Dir: 3, Dan: 1) How far horizontally rays should traverse.
 Higher values dull reaction speed, however result in smoother avoidance.
   sectorLength: number, // (Dir: 0.25, Dan: 0.5) The distance between block intercept checks on a ray.
 Smaller values increase reliability in finding intercepts, however result in slower performance.
-  count: number, // (distance heuristic only) (Default: 3)  how many rays are cast vertically in a single direction.
+  count: number, // (distance heuristic only) (Default: 5)  how many rays are cast vertically in a single direction.
 Higher values increase reliability in determining obstacles.
 The total collective spread between rays is 90°.
   pitch: number, // (distance heuristic only) (Default: 0) The pitch offset (in radians) of the angle in which the middle ray is cast from.
 Influences overall where obstacles are detected, however should remain 0 in most cases.
   depth: number, // (danger heuristic only) (Default: 4) How deep in blocks that depth rays should be cast.
 Higher values dull the urgency to avoid shallow holes.
   seperation: number, // (danger heuristic only) (Default: 0.25) The distance between depth rays casted from the primary ray (if confused, see src/heuristics/danger.js).
 Smaller values increase reliability in determining an average depth, however result in slower performance.